SUNYOpt/TP3Py/README.md

 pacman -S mingw-w64-x86_64-python-matplotlib
 pacman -S mingw-w64-x86_64-gst-rtsp-server
 ```
+* Ubuntu 22.04 with python 3.10 did not work.
 ## Contact and information
 Please let us know if there are any issues with the installations.
 For further information please refer to the paper.